jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

 - ⚠️ Still creates a layout shift when the font loads.
 Again this can be reduced using the techniques above.
 - ⚠️ Branding people still get very angry in the cases where the font isn't displayed.

-Those options are controlled by the [`font-display` descriptor](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display), but you can achieve the same effects, and everything in between using the [CSS font loading API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API).
+Those options are controlled by the [`font-display` descriptor](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display), but you can achieve the same effects and everything in between using the [CSS font loading API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API).

-Another option is what McLaren are doing here, by inlining the font as base64:
+Another option is what McLaren are doing here by inlining the font as base64:

 - ✅ No layout shifting.
-- ⚠️ Blocks text from rendering.
+- ⚠️ Blocks text from rendering until the fonts download.
 In fact…
-- ⚠️ Blocks everything from rendering while the CSS downloads.
+- ⚠️ Blocks everything from rendering while the fonts download.
 - ⚠️ You pay the price for all the fonts, even the ones you don't use.

 Like I said, there's no good choice here, only the least-bad for a given situation.
 And I'm not saying inlining fonts as base64 is bad; it gets you the font without any layout shifting.
-I used this technique [for the Squoosh logo](https://squoosh.app/c/logo-with-text-110604e5.svg) and [PROXX](https://proxx.app/), but in those cases I subsetted the font so it only contained the very small number of characters that were needed.
+I used this technique [for the Squoosh logo](https://squoosh.app/c/logo-with-text-110604e5.svg) and [PROXX](https://proxx.app/), but in those cases I subsetted the font so it only contains the very small number of characters that are needed.

-A little-known feature of [Google fonts](https://fonts.google.com/) is the `text` param, which subsets the fonts to the characters you provide.
+A little-known feature of [Google fonts](https://fonts.google.com/) is the `text` param which subsets the fonts to the characters you provide.
 For instance, taking the [Patrick Hand](https://fonts.google.com/specimen/Patrick+Hand) font, the [standard WOFF2](https://fonts.googleapis.com/css2?family=Patrick+Hand) is 14kB, whereas if I [subset it to just contain the characters 'hello'](https://fonts.googleapis.com/css2?family=Patrick+Hand&text=hello) it's 1kB.

-However, McLaren aren't subsetting, they're base64-inlining multiple large fonts, and since CSS resources block rendering, the whole first render is blocked for 14 seconds by that large CSS file.
-That includes the base64 data for fonts they don't even use on the page.
+However, McLaren aren't subsetting, they're base64-inlining multiple large fonts, and since CSS resources block rendering, the whole first render is blocked for 14 seconds.

 In this case a 'swap' would have been ideal, with some [CSS font loading API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API) tricks to reduce layout shifting.

-If McLaren have no control over how the fonts are packaged, as in it's something the foundry controls, McLaren could load the CSS async to avoid the render-blocking, as [I covered in part 1](/2021/f1-perf-part-1/#load-cross-origin-font-css-async).
+If McLaren have no control over how the fonts are packaged, as in it's something the font foundry controls, McLaren could load the CSS async to avoid the render-blocking, as [I covered in part 1](/2021/f1-perf-part-1/#load-cross-origin-font-css-async).

 ## Key issue: JavaScript delay